mdj0025/2210-hands-on/getting-started/README.md

 ## Assignment workflow

-1. Open the `WarEagle.java` file in an editor window.
+1. Open the `WarEagle.java` file in a jGRASP editor window.
 1. Compile and run the file.
 1. Make a few changes in the file to embed some intentional errors, including coding style issues.
 1. Resubmit this file in Vocareum.